 Applying for a passport or ID card if you live in Taiwan

 Are you a Dutch national living in Taiwan?
 And do you want to renew or apply for a Dutch passport or identity card (ID card)?
-You can do so at the Netherlands Trade and Investment Office in Taipei.
+You can do so at the Netherlands Office Taipei .
 You can also lodge your application at a Dutch border municipality or at the Schiphol desk.

 Step 1: Create your personal checklist